cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual.md

 * Nov 23, 2022: Specify CBOR encoding.
 * Dec 01, 2022: Link to examples in separate JSON file.
 * Dec 06, 2022: Re-ordering of envelope screens.
-* Dec 14, 2022: Mention exceptions for invertability.
+* Dec 14, 2022: Mention exceptions for invertibility.
 * Jan 23, 2023: Switch Screen.Text to Title+Content.
 * Mar 07, 2023: Change SignDoc from array to struct containing array.
 * Mar 20, 2023: Introduce a spec version initialized to 0.